1994 Memorial Cup: North Bay Centennials

-The Centennials high-powered offense was led by Vitali Yachmenev, an import player from Russia.
+The Centennials high-powered offence was led by Vitali Yachmenev, an import player from Russia.
 Yachmenev scored a league high 61 goals, while leading the Centennials with 113 points in 66 games.
 He was awarded the Emms Family Award as OHL Rookie of the Year.
 Following the season, Yachmenev was a third round draft pick by the Los Angeles Kings at the 1994 NHL Entry Draft.
 Jeff Shevalier, a Los Angeles Kings prospect, scored 52 goals and 104 points in 64 games to finish second on the team in scoring.
 Lee Jinman scored 31 goals and 97 points in 66 games for the club during the regular season.
 In the playoffs, Jinman led the Centennials with 18 goals and 37 points in 18 games.
 Following the season, he was selected by the Dallas Stars in the second round at the 1994 NHL Entry Draft.
 B.J.
 MacPherson joined the Centennials following a late-season trade from the Oshawa Generals.
 MacPherson scored nine goals and 30 points in 15 games with North Bay.
 Following the season, MacPherson was awarded the Leo Lalonde Memorial Trophy as the Best Overage Player in the OHL.
-On defense, the Centennials were led by Mike Burman, as he scored 13 goals and 63 points in 61 games.
+On defence, the Centennials were led by Mike Burman, as he scored 13 goals and 63 points in 61 games.
 Brad Brown emerged as a top prospect, as he scored eight goals and 32 points in 66 games while providing solid defensive play.
 Brown was selected by the Montreal Canadiens in the first round, eighteenth overall, at the 1994 NHL Entry Draft.
 North Bay's goaltending duties were handled by Sandy Allan and Scott Roche.
 The duo won the Dave Pinkney Trophy, awarded to the Goaltenders of the Team with the fewest goals allowed.
 Allan, a Los Angeles Kings prospect, posted a 31-10-1 record with a 3.27 GAA and a .874 save percentage in 45 games, while Roche earned a 15-5-4 record with a 3.52 GAA and a .863 save percentage.
 Roche was also awarded the F.W.
 "Dinty" Moore Trophy, which is awarded to the OHL's First Year Goaltender with the Best GAA.
 Centennials head coach Bert Templeton was named the winner of the Matt Leyden Trophy, awarded to the OHL Head Coach of the Year.